alaudet/raspi-sump/docs/install.md

 # Start Raspi-Sump with Systemd

+Enable lingering.
+This will ensure the raspisump service you configure on the next step will remain running when you are logged out.
+This only needs to be done once.

+    sudo loginctl enable-linger $USER

+Reboot the pi to ensure logind has activated lingering.

+        sudo reboot

 To start Raspi-Sump you will need to enable it with systemd.
 The first time you install Raspi-Sump you will need to run this command for systemd to find the service files located in /home/`username`/.config/systemd/user

     systemctl --user daemon-reload